Height: 5 feet

 Edible Qualities

-Cucamelon is an annual vegetable plant that is typically grown for its edible qualities.
+Cucamelon is an annual vegetable plant that is commonly grown for its edible qualities.
 It produces small green oval fruit with dark green variegation which can be harvested at any point.
 The fruits have a tangy taste and a crunchy texture.

 The fruit are most often used in the following ways: